-- (1) Or every two years, whichever comes first.
-More frequent replacement may be needed if the vehicle is driven in areas with heavy traffic, areas with poor air quality, or areas with high dust levels.
-Replacement may also be needed if there is a reduction in air flow, excessive window fogging, or odors. - (2) Check all fuel and vapor lines and hoses for proper hook-up, routing, and condition. - (3) Or every four years, whichever comes first.
+(1) Or every two years, whichever comes first.
+More frequent replacement may be needed if the

+- (2) Check all fuel and vapor lines and hoses for proper hook-up, routing, and condition. - (3) Or every four years, whichever comes first.